Skip to content

 Static Assets Source

-By default, the panel loads assets from GitHub Pages:
+By default, the panel loads assets from GitHub Pages (next to the live demo so both tracks master):

 You can change the static URL to load assets from a different source: